rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 //verifyExtends<FooAndBarAndBaz, FooAndBar>() //does not compile, FooAndBar does not extend FooAndBarAndBaz
 ```

-Subtyping gets more involved if you combine adding fields to objects and variants to union types.
+Subtyping gets more involved if you combine adding properties to objects and variants to union types.
 But I think you get the gist.

 Now let's revisit the above challenge.
 What will your function return in this call: